 In terms of educational training, I also hold a DELF B2 certificate of proficiency in French as well as an IELTS certificate in English graded C1 overall.
 As of July, 2020 I’m preparing for a Cambridge test in English and a Goethe Zertifikat in German.
 In the near future, I am also willing to pursue several linguistic tests in Italian (i.e. the CELI), Spanish (i.e. the DELE), and Portuguese (i.e. the CAPLE), so that I can become the best possible version of myself as a polyglot.

 In terms of professional experience, I have been blogging since I was a little kid, namely from 2008 onwards, firstly on Yahoo 360° (at that time aged only 11), then switching to Blogger one year later in 2009, before ultimately landing on WordPress roughly two years later in 2010.
-Since then, I have been writing for other projects of mine, including two personal websites (one which acted more like a personal blog and another one which focused on rock music, between 2011 and 2012).
+Since then, I have been writing for other projects of mine, including two personal websites (one of which acted more like a personal blog and the other one which solely focused on rock music, between 2011 and 2012).